f0rk3b0mb/android_reversing/README.md

 This program automates android application reversing for ctfs.

-I created it for fun.
+I created it for fun :).

-I really need to get a job :).

 $$ ANDROID_REVERSING